flyteorg/flyte/rsts/concepts/nodes.rst

 Nodes
 =====

 A node represents a unit of execution or work within a workflow.
-Ordinarily, a node encapsulate an instance of a :ref:`task <divedeep-tasks>`, but it can also contain an entire subworkflow or trigger a child workflow.
+Ordinarily, a node encapsulates an instance of a :ref:`task <divedeep-tasks>`, but it can also contain an entire subworkflow or trigger a child workflow.
 Nodes can have inputs and outputs, which are used to coordinate task inputs and outputs.
 Moreover, node outputs can be used as inputs to other nodes within a workflow.